 Member Appreciation: Family & Children’s Day is a special way for the Museum to say thank you to our members who have children and/or grandchildren.
 Bring the kids for an activity-packed afternoon – children’s art activities throughout the Museum, cowgirl music by Catherine Thompson, face painting and photo booth fun, Scott Douglas‘ interactive American Indian music show, our famous hot dog lunch with all the fixings in the Booth Ballroom from noon – 1:30 pm, a double-discount in the Booth Store (on most items), showing of the movie The Indian in the Cupboard in Bergman Theatre, and so much more!
 To see a promo video, click here.
 The event and lunch are free for Booth Museum Members – please RSVP by clicking here.

-Art for Lunch: TBD
+Art for Lunch: They Were from Georgia

 September 6, 12:15 pm – Booth Ballroom